MAGALA-RICHARD/apsimNGpy/doc/getting started.rst

 .. note::

-    :class:`~apsimNGpy.Apsim` was added in version 1.5.0, and extends the capabilities provided by :class:`~apsimNGpy.config.apsim_bin_context`
+    :class:`~apsimNGpy.Apsim` class was added in version 1.5.0, and extends the capabilities provided by :class:`~apsimNGpy.config.apsim_bin_context`
     Therefore, if you are still using prior versions, you should use apsim_bin_context as follows:

 .. code-block:: python